SurrealAI/surreal/terraform/terraform.md

+# WARNING: This is here temporarily, will be moved.

 # Use Terraform to Setup a Surreal Cluster
 [Terraform is a tool for building, changing, and versioning infrastructure safely and efficiently.](https://www.terraform.io/intro/index.html) You can use it to setup the cloud kubernetes cluster easily.
 Here are the instructions: